cme212/course/notes/lecture-06/specifications.md

  */
 int binary_search(const float* a, int low, int high, float v)
 ```
 To address the second point, we note that the body of the function (and the complete specification) applies equally well to numeric types: `int`, `unsigned`, `float`, `double`.
-Using C++ templates (parametric polymorphism), we lift this function from being implemented for a specific type to being a family of functions that can be used for (nearly) any type:
+Using C++ templates (parametric polymorphism), we replace this function with a function template that allows
+compiler to create a `binary_search` function for (nearly) any type:
 ```c++
 /**
  * @brief Search a sorted array for a value using binary search.